fb-sean/kickbot-translations/README.md

 - Don't remove or change the path to the translation ("global" as example)

 # What are placeholders?
-- {username} is for example a placeholder for a username everything that is inside of {} are placeholders.
+- {username} is, for example, a placeholder for a username everything that is inside {} are placeholders.

 # Available Locals
 - You can find all locals supported by the bot here https://discord.com/developers/docs/reference#locales